Cray-HPE/docs-csm/operations/utility_storage/Ceph_Orchestrator_Usage.md

 > **IMPORTANT:** If `--wide` is used, it will give the reasons a drive is not `Available`.
 This **DOES NOT** mean something is wrong.
 If Ceph already has the drive provisioned, there may be similar reasons.

-## General Use
+## General use

-Update the size or placement for a service or apply a large YAML spec:
+Update the size or placement for a service or apply a large YAML `spec`:

 ```bash
 ncn-s# ceph orch apply [mon|mgr|rbd-mirror|crash|alertmanager|grafana|node-exporter|prometheus] [<placement>] [--dry-run] [plain|json|json-pretty|yaml] [--unmanaged]